mikeygough/cs50ai/week0-search/notes.md

 * _Result(s, a)_: Returns state after action _a_ taken in state _s_
 * _Terminal(s)_: Checks if state _s_ is a terminal state
 * _Utility(s)_: Final numerical value for terminal state _s_

+__Evaluation Function__ : Function that estimates the expected utility of the game from a given state.
+This is useful with a depth-limited minimax algorithm.
+Generally, the better the evaluation function, the better the AI.